Guatemala searches, Eta regains storm status, heads to Cuba

 Hurricane Eta’s arrival in northeast Nicaragua followed days of drenching rain as it crawled toward shore.
 Its slow, meandering path north through Honduras pushed rivers over their banks and pouring into neighborhoods where families were forced onto rooftops to wait for rescue.

 The Honduran government estimates more than 1.6 million have been affected.
-It said rescues were happening Friday in San Pedro Sula and La Lima, but the need was great and resources limited.

-The U.S. State Department said in a statement Friday that four U.S. helicopters from the Soto Cano Air Base near Tegucigalpa had flown to San Pedro Sula to participate in rescue operations.
-U.S. helicopters were also assisting in Panama where authorities confirmed five deaths in the western province of Chiriqui, which borders Costa Rica.
+In Florida, Miami Dade County declared a state of emergency Friday night and also warned a flood watch would be in effect through Tuesday night.

+Further south in the Keys, officials were monitoring the storm closely, but had no plans yet to evacuate tourists or residents.
+They urged residents to secure their boats and encouraged visitors to consider altering plans until Eta had passed.

 Associated Press writer Marlon González in Tegucigalpa, Honduras contributed to this report.